NikosDouras/fastapi_course/README.md

 I built a social-media-like platform where users can register, log in and create-edit-delete-like posts.
-The app is dockerized and also running on render.
+The app is dockerized and also running on render and an Ubuntu Server on Digital Ocean.
 You can test it using postman but I STRONGLY suggest using the "Swagger UI" tool.
 Since the app is running on render you don't even need to run the Docker to test it.

 ---Using Swagger UI---

 - Simply paste this link: https://nikos19fastapi.onrender.com/docs
-  on your Browser.(refresh your first click, it takes 30s to come back to life)
+  (or this if you want to access the Ubuntu Server: http://138.197.185.78:8000/docs) on your Browser.(refresh your first click, it takes 30s to come back to life)
 - First create a user in the section "users".
 Click on "try it out" and follow the example to send your request.